OpenLinkSoftware/Virtuoso-SQLAlchemy/README.md

 # Virtuoso-SQLAlchemy

-A Virtuoso DBMS for SQLAlchemy.
+A Virtuoso DBMS dialect for SQLAlchemy.

 The latest version of this dialect requires SQLAlchemy 1.4 or later.